Call for Presentations

 Producing a successful Symposium is truly a collaborative effort between ISCEBS and its presenters.
 In order to ensure a mutually beneficial Symposium, we hold our presenters and ourselves to these commitments:

-We expect presenters to:
+We expect presenters will:

 - Work closely with ISCEBS staff prior to the Symposium and meet all deadlines